How Artificial Intelligence Is Transforming Contact Centers

-However, its most important function is to act as a platform to facilitate interactions between humans and machines.
-This would be most evident in sales and marketing processes, said Suhale Kapoor, Executive VP-Co-founder, Absolutdata.
+“Despite the gains, its most important function is to act as a platform to facilitate interactions between humans and machines.
+This would be most evident in sales and marketing processes,” said Suhale Kapoor, Executive VP-Co-founder, Absolutdata.
 Regardless of humans or bots interacting with customers, the quality of the communication remains very important, including voice quality.
 The best responses are worthless if they cannot be understood.
-Organizations considering AI and bots for their contact center first need to ensure that they are proactively managing voice quality, he said.
+Organizations considering AI and bots for their contact center first need to ensure that they are proactively managing voice quality, he believes.

 Will today’s contact center cease to exist?